A. L. Zissu: 1946–1947 concealment

 Filderman offered to take Zissu out of the country with a transport set up by the Joint Distribution Committee.
 Zissu allegedly rejected that offer because the Joint had "turned Jews into a heap of cadgers".
 He also recalls shunning a similar offer made by Itzacar: "there's a thousand reasons why I'm not interested".
 Meanwhile, Filderman's UER had been taken over by the pro-communist Moise Zelțer-Sărățeanu.
 The latter joined hands with the CDE, and launched an ideological attack against Zissu.
 The authorities were testing some forms of repression against Zissu and his movement, which centered on confiscating their assets—including Zissu's factories.
 Unable to support himself, the Zionist leader attempted an escape from the country, but was captured in Timișoara and had to spend three months in the local jail.
 He returned to civilian life as a tutor of Hebrew, but, as he put in his April 1948 letter to Teohari Georgescu, the communist Minister of the Interior, he mainly lived from selling his remaining property.
-Zissu demanded that Georgescu allow him to leave Romania, since: "I have no income, I'm not in the workforce. [...]
+Zissu demanded that Georgescu allow him to leave Romania, since: I have no income, I'm not in the workforce. [...]
 I'm not equipped to learn a new trade to get by on it.
-My skills as a former industrial assets manager are presently unusable, and as a writer and journalist I'm no longer in tune with this era, nor in line with its imperatives."
+My skills as a former industrial assets manager are presently unusable, and as a writer and journalist I'm no longer in tune with this era, nor in line with its imperatives.

 Cohen notes that, in late 1947, Zissu had embarked on a collaboration with Rădescu, who had escaped to the United States and was leading the Romanian National Committee (RNC).
 Preparing for the possibility of an American–Soviet hot war, he considered the RNC a legitimate government, who could extend its protection to the Romanian Jews.
 In early 1948, Romania was brought under a fully-fledged communist regime.
 Shortly after, Zissu resigned from the WJC, though the latter continued to seek his collaboration as an informer.
 Late that year, on the initiative of Iancu Mendelovici, he and Cohen sketched out a plan to collect funds for victims of the postwar pogroms—the project also drew support from two former PNȚ-ists, namely Gheorghe Zane and Emil Hațieganu, prompting the regime to investigate.
-By 1949, Zissu had entered the clandestine opposition movement against communism, attempting to reestablish the old emigration network.
-He formed a conspiratorial group called Sfatul Sionist (the "Zionist Council"), on which he co-opted Cohen, Ebercohn, Mendelovici, Rohrlich, and Schwefelberg.
-The latter remained an ardent socialist of "very advanced social conceptions"; his daughter, Veronica Porumbacu, was a noted communist poet.